Singhalese Sports Club: History

-In 1899, a combined school cricket team, composed mainly of cricketers from Royal College, S. Thomas' College and Wesley College beat Colts Cricket Club by a one run.
+In 1899, a combined school cricket team, composed mainly of cricketers from Royal College, S. Thomas' College and Wesley College beat Colts Cricket Club by one run.
 The SSC was inaugurated the same year and established as a cricket club by a group of distinguished Ceylonese lawyers, legislators, businessmen, proprietary planters and civil society leaders of that time.

 In 1900, the club leased a land in Victoria Park with sandy soil and covered with cinnamon trees.
 This land was gradually leveled to a cricket ground and its first match was played the following year.
 The First President of the Club was Sir Harry Dias, First Hony.
 Secretary H.J.V.I.
 Ekanayake, First Treasurer Philip de Silva & First Cricket Captain – O.G. de Alwis.
-The Club attracted the best school boy players from Royal, S. Thomas’, Wesley, St. Josephs & Trinity.
+The Club attracted the best school boy players from Royal, S. Thomas', Wesley, St. Josephs & Trinity.